s1sun/Coding_Challenge/README.md

 (iii) write a Python program that converts the binary data into csv form (to parallel the provided csv)

-For the python script, please refer to Chromatography_answer_b.py file.
+For the python script, please refer to Chromatography_answer_b.py and chromatography.py files.
 ### 5. Answer for the second challenge (c) [optional]: please refer to Chromatography_answer_c.py file